sf-wdi-34/schedule/hw/week-07.md

 ### Wednesday

-**link to submit in Wednesday's pulse check:** a GitHub repo for the app you made to practice migrations
+**link to submit in Wednesday's pulse check:** a GitHub repo for aquarium the app you made to practice migrations

 1. Finish Part 1 of the [Pet Lab](https://github.com/sf-wdi-34/rails-pet-lab).